tapdata/tapdata.github.io/README.md

 #### Data Steward

-TapData can be used by data stewards in following possible scenarios:
+TapData can be used by data stewards in following possible scenarios(Road map feature):

-- 「Coming soon in beta」Build an enterprise master data management platform, either as a hub or transactional type
+- Build an enterprise master data management platform, either as a hub or transactional type
-- 「Coming soon in beta」As a metadata management solution
+- As a metadata management solution
-- 「Coming soon in beta」As a data as a service platform to facilitate fast data distribution to BUs
+- As a data as a service platform to facilitate fast data distribution to BUs

 ## Road Map

-- Open metadata compatibility
-- Improved event cache store
 - More pre-built processors
-- Support more data store solution in addition to MongoDB
 - Aggregation framework on data pipeline
-- Java SDK
+- Pluggable Storage API - Support additional database for storage solution
+- Open metadata compatibility

 ## Community